Improving Alzheimer’s Care in the U.S.

 - Deploying Care Team Navigators, who serve as the primary point of contact for patients and their caregivers as they navigate the challenges of living with dementia and develop personalized care plans

-- Delivering tailored information and resources that are appropriate for the stage of the disease to patients and caregivers and providing follow-up phone support
+- Delivering tailored information and resources—appropriate for the stage of the disease—to patients and caregivers and providing follow-up phone support

 - Establishing and testing new billing mechanisms to increase reimbursement for dementia care services, helping ensure sustainability

-Our Foundation is supporting the North Carolina A&T State University Center for Outreach in Alzheimer’s, Aging and Community Health (COAACH) with a $2 million, four-year (2016–2019) grant to implement several programs for communities affected by Alzheimer’s disease in rural North Carolina.
+Our Foundation is supporting the North Carolina A&T State University Center for Outreach in Alzheimer’s, Aging and Community Health (COAACH) with a $2 million, four-year (2016–2019) grant to implement programs that better support Alzheimer’s patients and caregivers by broadening outreach among underserved populations and improving awareness of the disease in rural North Carolina.

-To help improve access to community resources and support for vulnerable communities, these programs include:
+To help improve access to community resources and empower vulnerable communities, the COAACH programs include:

-- Lay Health Advisors from local faith-based institutions, who help raise disease awareness and provide information about community resources to assist patients with Alzheimer’s and their families
+- Lay Health Ambassadors from local faith-based institutions, who help raise disease awareness and provide information about community resources to assist patients with Alzheimer’s and their families

 - Family Navigation to help families of people living with Alzheimer’s overcome barriers to timely screening, diagnosis, treatment and supportive care